mcueto/djangorestframework-borderkeeper/README.md

-# djangorestframework-borderkeeper
-Keep your users in order (and limits their access)

 =====
 djangorestframework-borderkeeper
 =====

+Keep your users in order (and limits their access)

 Warning
 -------